KxSystems/docs/docs/license/azure.md

     You undertake that:

     1.  your access to the kdb+ Software is solely for you.
 You will not allow or permit another individual or entity to have any right to access or use the kdb+ Software on your behalf; and, in the event of any such unauthorized access or use, you shall promptly notify KX.
-    1. In the event that you develop an application or program, utilizing Kdb+ Software, you will not
+    1. In the event that you develop an application or program, utilizing kdb+ Software, you will not
         1.  attempt to host that application or program for any third party unless you have a separate license directly with KX for the kdb+ Software which permits software hosting services
         2.  attempt to host that application or program on Azure for any third party or permit that third party to remotely access the functionality of the application or program
         3.  the kdb+ Software may only be used for User’s internal business purposes.
-You may not grant third parties direct access to the Kdb+Software.
+You may not grant third parties direct access to the kdb+Software.

-2.  **Modifications to Kdb+ Software.**
+2.  **Modifications to kdb+ Software.**
     You will not attempt to de-compile, reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the kdb+ Software.
 You